Charlotte

 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the responsibility for paying for a funeral falls to the immediate next of kin.
 This can, understandably, be quite a burden for many people, and this is why more seniors today are considering setting up simple cremation arrangements.

-Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.
+Pre-planning can be a simple and affordable option, providing families with peace of mind when the time comes.
 Be aware that whoever signs the funeral contract with the funeral home is legally responsible for paying the funeral bill.

 If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (704) 233-7037.

-What happens if the deceased is at the County Medical Examiners?
+What happens if the deceased is at the Mecklenburg County Medical Examiner’s?

 Only a licensed funeral director can transport the deceased from the ME’s morgue, and the next of kin will need to sign a release form for the Medical Examiner to release the body into the care of a funeral home.